dyrone/dyrone.github.io/content/posts/k6-1-overview.md

 Emacs supports automatic language server installation, so the first time you run `M-x lsp`` in a JavaScript file opened in it, you will be prompted for a language server to install.
-(Here I use jsts-ls lsp server)
+(Here I use ts lsp server)

 Then, everything will be done by Emacs and lsp server for you.

 > https://emacs-lsp.github.io/lsp-mode/tutorials/reactjs-tutorial/

 Commanded to use VsCode directly (with autocompletion support):
 > https://marketplace.visualstudio.com/items?itemName=k6.k6